 The Paducah Police Department's Citizens' Police Academy (CPA), for citizens 18 years of age or older, focuses on building a strong partnership between the police department and the community.
-The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).
+The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18.

-Since its inception in March 2002, the CPA has graduated 17 classes of more than 320 citizens.
-It is taught once a year on Thursday nights over 11 consecutive weeks.
+Since its inception in March 2002, the CPA has graduated 18 classes of more than 320 citizens.
+It is taught once a year starting in August on Thursday nights over 11 consecutive weeks.
 Each Thursday evening session lasts approximately three hours.
 The CPA is free to anyone 18 years of age and older who lives in the community.
 All applicants are subject to a criminal background check prior to acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).

 (270) 444-8545 ext.
 2217

 The Paducah Police Department offers a Junior Citizens' Police Academy (JCPA) for Paducah and McCracken County youth ages 13 to 18 who may be interested in law enforcement as a career.
 The JCPA meets during the summer in a day-camp style format.
 It meets for one week, Monday through Friday, 8 a.m. - 4:30 p.m.
 The program is free for participants.
 Lunch is provided each day, and each participant receives a t-shirt.